 Despite his tragic childhood, Danny still has fond memories of growing up in Mill Street, which is now the Riverdale complex.
 He was educated at McKenna Memorial public elementary school at Chapel Lane in Larne, and later at the Christian Brothers College at Harding Street in Belfast.

 He married Margaret Thompson in 1954 and joined the Army four years later, leaving Larne behind.

 Danny went on to father three children and now lives in Northampton, but he has never forgotten his Larne heritage.

 When his wife passed away in 1996, Danny found solace in his love of family history.

-“Even when I was in the Army, I was still gathering information about my family history.
+“Even when I was in the Army, I was still gathering whatever information I could find about my family history,” he told the Times.

-“I am passionate about the subject and am not doing this for financial gain,” Danny added.
+“I spent about five months researching this new book, but I am passionate about the subject and am not doing this for financial gain.

-“The reason I decided to donate all the proceeds to Age NI is because my late wife used to be manageress of a branch in Northampton (back when it was called Help the Aged) and I used to volunteer there myself as well.
+“The reason I decided to donate the proceeds to Age NI is because my late wife used to be manageress of a branch in Northampton (back when it was called Help the Aged) and I used to volunteer there.

-“I have a lot of respect for the work they do at Age NI and am just really pleased that I can help them out in some small way.
+“I have a lot of respect for the work they do and am just pleased that I can help them out in some small way,” Danny concluded.